1. Warren Hastings was the first ___________.

 Explanation: He was Governor of Bengal (1772–73), then Governor-General (1773–85).

-5. Warren Hastings’ early career in India began with the East India Company at:
+5. Warren Hastings’ early career in India began with the East India Company at___________.

 A) Madras